charming-art/terminal/docs/readme.md

 # Documation

+This is the current documation for Charming.After reading this, if you have problems with APIs, feel free to open issues or just wait for the outcoming full documation.

 ## Overview

 Charming implements most of Processing's APIs related to 2D, all of the supported API are list below.
 Currently the API reference of Charming is not detailed, you can take [Processing Documatation](https://processing.org/reference/) as a reference.
 And there are some basic [test samples](../tests/) you can take a look.

-After reading this, if you have problems with APIs, feel free to open issues or just wait for the outcoming full documation.

 ## Difference